top of page

 For the Packet of signatures to be valid:

-• Circulator signs the affidavit (last page of the packet) in front of a Notary.
+• Circulator with valid ID (such as a driver's license) signs the affidavit (last page of the packet) in front of a Notary.

 • The Notary must have an active commission on file as a Notary.